marchirschvogel/ambit/docs/source/documentation.rst

 | Incompressible fluid flow in a 2D channel around an (incompressible)
   elastic flag is studied.
-The setup corresponds to the well-known Turek benchmark :cite:p:`turek2006`, here with a sligh geometric modification (flag thickess is half of the original one).
+The setup corresponds to the well-known Turek benchmark :cite:p:`turek2006`, here with a slight geometric modification (flag thickess is half of the original one).
 A prescribed inflow velocity is used, here without the parabolic profile proposed in the benchmark, but a constant one over the surface.